superruzafa/visual-scala-reference/_en/functions/reverseMap.md

 }
 ~~~

-`reverse` creates a collection by swapping the order of the elements and then applying a transformation function `f` to each.
+`reverse` creates a collection by reversing the order and applying a transformation function `f` to each element.

 <figure class="diagram">
   <img src="images/reverseMap.svg" alt="reverseMap function">